muhammad-usama-sardar/rats-sec-cons/draft-sardar-rats-sec-cons.md

 risks because Aggregator can be compromised independent of the Reference Values Provider and Endorsers.
 That is, even if Reference Values Provider and Endorsers are secure, the compromise of Aggregator breaks the security of the system.
-Moreover, if Aggregator is not running inside TEE, it is trivial to compromise the secrets.
+Moreover, if Aggregator is not running inside a TEE, it is relatively easy to compromise the secrets.

 # Security Considerations